B.PAC submitted strong objections to KERC about BESCOM’s tariff hike proposal

-B.PAC has been analysing the submissions made by BESCOM for their annual tariff increase since 2014.
-Our analysis for FY 19 shows that BESCOM has consistently shown no improvement in any of the key metrics such as – power purchase cost, energy sales in MU, and T&D losses, collection efficiency, quality of service to citizens among others over the past 4 years and has never met the Commission approved rates and sale levels.
+B.PAC has been analyzing the submissions made by BESCOM for their annual tariff increase since 2014.
+Our analysis for FY 19 shows that BESCOM has consistently shown no improvement in any of the key metrics such as – power purchase cost, energy sales in MU, and T&D losses, collection efficiency, quality of service to citizens among others over the past 4 years and has never met the Commission-approved rates and sale levels.

 Between FY 16 – FY 19

 - The sale in MU has gone up only by 13 % while the revenue has increased by 41%

 - The percentage of PPC to revenue worsened from 91.17 % to 95.78 %

 - The Average Power Purchase Cost has increased by 31 %